projectkyle/texasdeathrow/README.md

 553 executions.
 42 years.

 This project dives into data on executions carried out in the state of Texas from 1976 to 2018.

+The goal being to learn about this fascinating dataset, uncover potential trends, and to satisfy curiosity.